 Search #1: ("romantic love" OR passion) AND "media influence"

 You may find one really good article and then you can use the descriptors, subject headings, and other links found in the bibliographic record to create additional searches and find "others like this."
 This is what research looks like.
 It is normal to do some exploratory pre-search to further define your thesis statement before actually searching in earnest for articles that support your thesis statement.
 It is normal for the research process to take a fair amount of time.
 It is normal for the research process to be iterative.

 Databases to Search

-Using the ProQuest database is a good choice.
-You might also try searching the OminFile, eHRAF, ATLA Religion, or PsycINFO databases.
-Our research databases can be found at http://library.hiu.edu > Find Items > Research Databases.
+Our research databases can be found at http://library.hiu.edu and click "A-Z Database Link (click here)".
+The option is to click here and get there directly: https://libguides.hiu.edu/az.php.
 From there you can get lists of our databases using the subject dropdown menu (databases will be grouped by subject area) or the alphabet letters (databases will be grouped alphabetically).
+Using the either the ProQuest databases or the EBSCO Databases is a good choice.
+You might also try searching the OminFile, ATLA Religion, or PsycINFO databases.